bardu98/JanusDDG/README.md

 ```

-This will generate a new CSV file in the Results folder:
+This will generate a new CSV file in the Results folder with the DDG predictions from JanusDDG:
-results/result_FILE_NAME.csv
+`results/result_FILE_NAME.csv`.